Edit Template

 • Dr. Jacob Kohn (Johns Hopkins University) has not found a single documented case of hypnosis leading to a crime in 150 years of medical history.

-The therapeutic potential of hypnosis
+The healing potential of hypnosis

 Positive impact: